jundalisay/spblist/content/en/research/bacon/nova/book-2/chapter-02.md

 2. This rule depends on the discovery of the latent process does not proceed by simple natures,[114] but by concrete bodies, as they are found in nature and in its usual course.

 The following species of inquiry is not confined to the mere generation of bodies.
 It is applicable to other changes and labors of nature:
-- From what beginnings, in what manner, and by what process gold or any metal or stone is generated from the original menstruum, or its elements, up to the perfect mineral
+- Where and how is gold, metal, or stone generated from the original menstruum, or its elements, up to the perfect mineral?
 - how are plants generated from seeds?
 - how are animals generated from coition to birth?

-For instance, where an inquiry is made into the whole series and continued operation of the nutritive process, from the first reception of the food to its complete assimilation to the recipient;[77] or into the voluntary motion of animals, from the first impression of the imagination, and the continuous effects of the spirits, up to the bending and motion of the joints; or into the free motion of the tongue and lips, and other accessories which give utterance to articulate sounds.
+Examples are inquries made into the whole series and continued operation of:
+- the nutritive process, from the first reception of the food to its complete assimilation[77]
+- the voluntary motion of animals, from the first impression of the imagination, and the continuous effects of the spirits, up to the bending and motion of the joints
+- the free motion of the tongue and lips, and other accessories which give utterance to articulate sounds.

 All these investigations relate to concrete or associated natures artificially brought together.

 These take into consideration certain special habits of nature, and not those fundamental and general laws which constitute forms.

 This method appears more prompt and easy, and of greater promise than the primary one.